 - They need external storage to store them when not in use

 - Installation is a tad difficult and requires more than one person

 - They have sharp edges so you must handle them with care

 - There are times when they don’t end up lining properly

-So, if you wish to invest in good-quality, durable, and efficient hurricane window protection equipment, buy your shutters now and protect your home from Florida hurricanes and unexpected storms.
+So, if you wish to invest in good-quality, durable, and efficient hurricane window protection equipment, buy your shutters from AMD Supply and protect your home from Florida hurricanes and unexpected storms.